ms-jpq/defcon604-2023/README.md

 - Set `$SHELL` to early abort for unhandled `non-zero` exits.

   - Analogous to `throwing` on exceptions.

+  - If final exit code is `0`, great success!

+- Alternative is the equivalent of `if err != nil` for every fallible statement, 🤮

 ```txt
 `tree -- ./4-pipeline`